10 Highlights from 2019 Warriors Programs

 In 2019, many veterans got to experience the life changing impact of going on a No Barriers Warriors Expedition.
 These expeditions challenge their participants to face physical and mental barriers through outdoor expeditions.
 Warrior expeditions are open to veterans of all abilities, creating an inclusive environment for all participants.

 No Barriers sees the struggles veterans with disabilities face when transitioning back to their old life, and empowers them to tackle these problems head on.
-This program is free for eligible veterans and give them the opportunity to create supportive communities of like minded people.
+This program is free for eligible veterans and gives them the opportunity to create supportive communities of like minded people.

 It focuses on creating personalized future oriented goals for each participant to take with them after the expedition and implement into their daily lives.